pmckenna2425/cse15l-lab-reports/Lab-Report-4.md

 existing `lab7` directory and contents.
 3. To get a fresh start I re-forked the [lab 7 repo](https://github.com/ucsd-cse15l-s23/lab7).
 4. Now the task starts.
 5. First step is to `ssh` into my `ieng6` account.
-Note that I no longer need to type in my password as earlier in this lab we generated
-`ssh keys` for our `ieng6` accounts.
+In the terminal, this is accomplished, for me, with the command `ssh cs15lsp23gl@ieng6.ucsd.edu`, `<enter>`.
+Note that I no longer need to type in my password as earlier in this lab we generated `ssh keys` for our `ieng6` accounts.
 ![lab7 ssh](lab7-ssh.png)

 5. Next step is to clone the fork of the `lab7` repository on my account.
 I accomplished this with the command